REMOTE HUTS

 There is an untracked route down Boundary Peak's SW spur into Ram Creek through fairly open beech forest.
 Ram Creek itself is relatively easy travel.

 The Brunner Range south of Mt Curtis is very easy travel all the way to Bourkes Rock with scattered tarns along the way providing lovely camp sites.
-There isn't any flagged or cut route from Bourkes Rock down to Larry River and while the bush is pretty open, the stream at the bottom is a bit rough.
-There was also an old mustering track down the spur between Landing and Dunphy Creek, that Hamish Roundhill (021 471 201) has done a bit of cutting on and loosely flagged.
+The bush is pretty open from Bourkes Rock down into the Larry River however travel down the river is a bit rough.
+There was also an old mustering track down the spur between Landing and Dunphy Creek, that Hamish Roundhill has done a bit of cutting on and loosely flagged.
 The top end of the route is hard to locate, and it ends up on Hamish's farm.
-He is happy to provide access and directions for trampers and hunters if they ring him in advance.
+He is happy to provide access and directions for trampers and hunters if they ring him in advance (021 471 201).

-The prominent ridgeline starting south of Larry Saddle makes for good travel all the way to Kirwans Hill and seems to be walked once every couple of years.
-Some patches are a bit scrubby, or require a small traverse, but most are in mixed beech forest and make for a nice crossing.
-The only water sources en route are a couple of small tarns at a picturesque campsite a few hundred meters SE of Point 1263m and large tarn at the eastern end of the Kirwans Hill tops.
+The ridge between the Montgomerie and Silcock Creek catchments SW of Larry Saddle is reasonably good travel most of the way to Kirwans Hill.
+It is seldom travelled and probably only gets traversed every couple of years.
+Some of the patches where the ridge dips into the bush are a bit scrubby, the worst of these being the traverse under Point 1311m on the Montgomerie side.
+The other bush sections aren't too bad with quite a few patches of relatively open beech forest.
+The only water sources on the route are some small tarns at a picturesque campsite a few hundred meters SE of Point 1263m and large tarn at the eastern end of the Kirwans Hill tops.
 The route is marked from south of Point 1315m to Kirwans Hut.
 One should allow 6-8 hours for the traverse from Larry Saddle to Kirwans Hill.

 Repairs needed: